nickserv/danamccurdy.com/_posts/2017-08-24-threnody-for-donald.md

 we call it news.

 How have we come,
-with so little empathy
+with so little empathy,
-or understanding,
+so little understanding,
-to accept these as equivalent, as if our worst imaginings, delightful as they may be as mere fantasy, were acceptable as reality, to be lived in without complaint, as if this were only another form of entertainment?
+to accept these as equivalent, as if our worst imaginings, delightful as they might be as mere fantasy, were acceptable as reality, to be lived in without complaint, as if this were only another form of entertainment?